 The 2030 Agenda as a compass

 As the second-largest donor for official development cooperation and as an active advocate of global partnerships, Germany plays an important role in global development.
-A benchmark for global development over the coming years is the 2030 Agenda for sustainable development, which was agreed upon by the United Nations United Nations The United Nations (UN) are the foundations and cornerstone of the international system.
-So as to adapt it to the political realities of the present day, Germany is in favour of a reform of the UN.
-Since 1996 Germany, which is the fourth largest contributor to the UN budget, has been one of the UN… Read more › General Assembly in 2015.
+A benchmark for global development over the coming years is the 2030 Agenda for sustainable development, which was agreed upon by the United Nations United Nations The United Nations (UN) has a key role to play in the international system.
+Germany has been a UN member since 1973.
+Since joining, Germany has taken on more and more responsibility and is now one of the largest donors and supporters of the United Nations.
+For example, Germany is the second largest… Read more › General Assembly in 2015.
 The core of the 2030 Agenda is the 17 ambitious Sustainable Development Goals (SDGs), and implementation of the Agenda is a way to lay the foundations for global economic progress in harmony with social justice and in line with the Earth’s ecological limitations.
 Germany has consistently achieved the UN target of investing at least 0.7% of GDP in development activities.
 Support for projects in partner countries is provided by GIZ (the Deutsche Gesellschaft für Internationale Zusammenarbeit), the KfW banking group and other organisations.

 Global campaign for food security